Free Fees Initiative

 Criteria for Determining Eligibility

-Tuition fees may be paid in respect of the full-time students listed below who have been ordinarily resident in an EU/EEA/Swiss State for at least three of the five years preceding their entry to their third-level course and who meet the criteria of the scheme.
+Tuition fees may be paid in respect of the full-time students who have been ordinarily resident in an EU/EEA/Swiss State for at least three of the five years preceding their entry to their third-level course and who meet the criteria of the scheme.
 Eligibility under the scheme is determined at date of entry to the course.
-Details of the nationality criteria to be applied are attached at Appendix 1.
+Details of the nationality criteria to be applied are listed here.

 In order to meet the nationality criteria of the Free Fees Initiative students must meet one of the following: